autometrics-dev/autometrics-rs/README.md

 **Autometrics is a macro that makes it trivial to add useful metrics to any function in your codebase.**

 Easily understand and debug your production system using automatically generated queries.
 Autometrics adds links to Prometheus charts directly into each function's doc comments.

-(Coming Soon!)
-Autometrics will also generate dashboards ([#15](https://github.com/fiberplane/autometrics-rs/issues/15)) and alerts ([#16](https://github.com/fiberplane/autometrics-rs/issues/16)) from simple annotations in your code.
-Implementations in other programming languages are also in the works!
+It can even generate Prometheus [alerting rules](#alerting) for you and soon it will support generating Grafana dashboards.

 ### 1️⃣ Add `#[autometrics]` to any function or `impl` block